This post was originally published on this site

 Understand your culture

 Companies with healthy cultures outperform those that don’t.”
-In order to create a culture of and job satisfaction, the organization must understand its values and ensure that they are being both communicated and practiced.
+In order to create a culture of loyalty and job satisfaction, the organization must understand its values and ensure that they are being both communicated and practiced.
 This includes making sure that your practices remain “best” as markets shift.

 Identify the opportunity